Scifabric/pybossa/doc/user/create-application-tutorial.rst

 Number of answers or task runs per task
 =======================================

-PyBossa by default will send a task to different users (authenticated an anonymous users) until 30 different task runs are obtained for each task.
+PyBossa by default will send a task to different users (authenticated and anonymous users) until 30 different task runs are obtained for each task.

 The scheduler does not allow that one user will submit two or more answers for